-I do not mean that my light will "beat" any other light in every possibly category that you might use to compare flashlights.
+I do not mean that my light will "beat" any other light in every possible category that you might use to compare flashlights.
 I mean: in terms of balanced design, engineering, features, performance, ease of repair, and sustainability; you won't find another light in this class.

 Many products are designed in a way that makes it difficult, if not impossible, to separate an object into it's component parts for repair, recycling, or reuse.
 Alpha & Delta lights are designed based on the principle of "design for disassembly."
 This means it's easy to take apart so that it can be repaired, upgraded, or eventually recycled.
 This flashlight should never need to be thrown away because it can be fixed if something breaks and upgraded when technology changes.

 The great thing is, you don't need to be an expert to repair or upgrade our lights.
 It's designed with the gadget hacker in mind.
 The entire light can be assembled and disassembled with basic hand tools.